SummittDweller/wieting-one-click-hugo-cms/site/content/pre-show/2022-05-14_play-try-outs.md

 We have another exciting opportunity!
 Audition for the murder mystery that is coming to the Wieting this summer.

-Try-out times are May 9th and 10th from 6:30-9:00 pm and May 14th from 1:30-3:00 pm.
+Try-out times are May 9th and 10th from 6:30-9:00 p.m. and May 14th from 1:30-3:00 pm.
+If those times do not work, please contact Mary Fasse-Shaw.
+Scripts are available to be checked out for 2 days at both the Tama and Toledo libraries.
 The performances will be Thursday, Friday, Saturday, July 7th, 8th and 9th!